About Jeff Hayes

 Of Oil Spills and Small Business

-Posted by Jeff Hayes on June 25, 2010 in Business
+Posted by Jeff Hayes on June 25, 2010 in Archived

 What happens to the earth's ecosystem when all marine life is snuffed out?
 What happen to a business that cannot quickly recover from a disaster?